 If you want to try a nice kayaking trip to Tsigrado and Gerakas Beach, take a look here: Kayaking to Milos Beaches.

-Keep Safe: Like all the Cyclades, Milos can get very windy, especially during the meltemi season (July and August).
+Keep Safe: Like all the Cyclades, Milos can get very windy, especially during the Meltemi winds season (July and August).
 Your safety is first!
 If you are swimming, snorkeling or windsurfing on your own, make sure you take all necessary precautions.
 Always stay close to the coast, as the currents might be deceptively strong.

 Rock Climbing in Milos